colloqium/colloqium-api/README.md

     - Create a Twilio account
     - Create a Twilio phone number
     - Create a Twilio API key and secret
+    - Create a TwIML App and set the url to your deployment
     - Create OpenAI account and get API key
     - Create a Segment account and get WRITE_KEY